 They’re irrelevant.

 Spam emails seldom address the specific needs of the recipient.
-It’s the same message to everyone, regardless of their needs, requirements or pain points.
+It’s the same message to everyone, regardless of their needs, requirements, or pain points.

 Know how to write a great intro?